Presto Geosystems Menu

 After 40 years, HDPE continues to be the industry standard material for geocells.
 Presto Geosystems proudly pioneered the use of HDPE material in its GEOWEB® Geocell products due to proven performance and reliability of that material.

-In the 40 years GEOWEB Geocells have been used for load support projects all around the world, there has never been a failure due to creep effects.
-While this consistency of performance may sound very impressive, it should not be surprising because creep forces simply do not matter in these applications.
+Over these four decades, GEOWEB Geocells have been used in load support projects worldwide without a single failure due to creep effects.
+Although this consistent performance is impressive, it is not surprising given that creep forces are irrelevant in these applications.

 Advancing Rail Resilience: How Geosynthetics Help Achieve CRISI Objectives for Robust and Stable Infrastructure